ShyftXero/byoctf_discord/README.md

   - As mentioned we can cap/stop the rewards for a challenge or disable it altogether.
 We can also take points away for bad behavior.
   - If everyone's a loser, no one's a loser.
   - There's also a task management component to this.
 Don't let one of the high value easy flags slip by.
+- ***Otherwise legitimate but over or under-valued challenges***
+  - This is the hardest one to address.
+  - Remember, GM's have access to tools and can adjust the base value of a flag to bring them in line.
+    - don't rely on this. existing solves won't account for the new flag's value.
+    - see the next section. -> `Notes or guidance for developing challenges.`
 - If you don't want to risk it and avoid BYOC, use `!all !byoc`
   - `!` like _not_ or a logical inversion.
 ---